heyitsjearbear/codecritters/README.md

 ## 🙌 Credits
 - Pet pixel art from [credit/link if needed]
-- Built and documented by [Your Name]
+- Built and documented by Jeremiah
 - Powered by late nights, boba, and way too much testing ☕